Little Navmap can display weather as METARs and decoded weather in the information window and tooltips as well as weather symbols on the map.

 Note that the indication of

 Little Navmap can show weather symbols for airports having a weather station for all available weather sources.
-Select sources for display with the Airport Weather Source menu item.
+Select sources for display with Airport Weather Source.

 Note that airport weather is only displayed for stations and not interpolated.
 Stations which are not airports are not supported.

-See Legend - Airport Weather for an explanation of the symbols.
+See Airport Weather for an explanation of the symbols.

 Little Navmap can download and display winds aloft based on either X-Plane or the National Oceanic and Atmospheric Administration data.

-Little Navmap can display a wind barbs grid for a selected wind layer or at flight plan waypoints.
+Little Navmap can display a wind barb grid for a selected wind layer or at flight plan waypoints.
 Tooltips at the wind barbs show wind details for several layers at the position.

 Hovering the mouse over the elevation profile shows the wind at the flight plan position.
-See Flight Plan Elevation Profile - Top Label.
+See Top Label.

-Winds are used to calculate flight time, trip fuel, block fuel, top of descent and top of climb.
+Winds are used to calculate flight time, trip fuel, top of descent and top of climb.

 A manual wind setting for cruise altitude can also be used.
-See [Aircraft Performance - Buttons] (AIRCRAFTPERF.md#aircraft-performance-buttons).
+See Buttons.